 Atomic swaps eliminate the need for a centralized exchange or third parties.
-Cross-chain transactions occur with trust, a core tenet of blockchain, and crypto as a whole.
+Instead, cross-chain transactions occur with trust, a core tenet of blockchain and crypto.

 Heightened security of transactions

-The transactions don’t get subjected to a centralized exchange or a third party.
-This system removes vulnerabilities of centralized exchanges such as fraud and mismanagement of funds leading to losses.
-Furthermore, the use of HTLC contracts provides an additional layer of protection to all parties.
+The transactions are not subjected to a centralized exchange or a third party.
+As a result, this system removes vulnerabilities of centralized exchanges, such as fraud and mismanagement of funds leading to losses.
+Furthermore, HTLC contracts provide an additional layer of protection to all parties.

 Lower transaction costs

 The transactions are direct hence lowering or removing fees paid.